 Mr. Silverman is the CEO of Confidential Recovery and a 2008 CNN Hero of the Week Award recipient, nationally known for leading successful recovery programs and having over 31 years of continuous recovery himself.
 Mr. Silverman offered a different, more personal perspective from the other speakers.
 He shared his personal experience as a former drug user, including his blackouts, lost time, dealing with law enforcement, negative effects on his life, job and relationships, all before he decided to make a change and begin his sobriety.
 Mr. Silverman brought attention to the low rate of help-seeking amongst drug users and the many impacts of addiction on one’s life.
 He stated his hope to develop resolution amongst communities, families and physicians to fight the opioid problems and promoted recovery.
 Mr. Silverman ended the panel with an inspiring call for new generations to tackle the problem with their knowledge and lessons.

-Catch up on our other QCGH Recap and stay tuned for upcoming events on our blog!
+Catch up on our other QCGH Recaps and stay tuned for upcoming events on our blog!